xiix0/scam/README.md

-Q:	How do you shoot a blue elephant?
-A:	With a blue-elephant gun.

-Q:	How do you shoot a pink elephant?
+Q:	How many DEC repairman does it take to fix a flat?
-A:	Twist its trunk until it turns blue, then shoot it with
-	a blue-elephant gun.
+A:	Five; four to hold the car up and one to swap tires.

+Q:	How long does it take?
+A:	It's indeterminate.
+	It will depend upon how many flats they've brought with them.

+Q:	What happens if you've got TWO flats?
+A:	They replace your generator.